 Sometimes, we have questions – and aren’t sure who to ask, or whether we’ll be judged by our lack of knowledge.
 Here are a few of the most common questions that people new to indoor rowing (including us) often ask.
-It’s grown a bit – so rather than making you scroll through the whole page in hopes of finding what you want to know, here’s a list – click to jump to the answer.
+It’s grown a bit – so rather than making you scroll through the whole page in hopes of finding what you want to know, here’s a list of commonly asked questions, which are then answered as you move down the page.

 - Where do I set the lever on the side?